Cultural anthropology: Methods

-Modern cultural anthropology has its origins in, and developed in reaction to, 19th century ethnology, which involves the organized comparison of human societies.
+Modern cultural anthropology has its origins in, and developed in reaction to, 19th-century ethnology, which involves the organized comparison of human societies.
 Scholars like E.B.
 Tylor and J.G.
 Frazer in England worked mostly with materials collected by others—usually missionaries, traders, explorers, or colonial officials—earning them the moniker of "arm-chair anthropologists".

 Participant observation

 Participant observation is one of the principal research methods of cultural anthropology.
 It relies on the assumption that the best way to understand a group of people is to interact with them closely over a long period of time.
 The method originated in the field research of social anthropologists, especially Bronislaw Malinowski in Britain, the students of Franz Boas in the United States, and in the later urban research of the Chicago School of Sociology.
 Historically, the group of people being studied was a small, non-Western society.
 However, today it may be a specific corporation, a church group, a sports team, or a small town.
 There are no restrictions as to what the subject of participant observation can be, as long as the group of people is studied intimately by the observing anthropologist over a long period of time.
-This allows the anthropologist to develop trusting relationships with the subjects of study and receive an inside perspective on the culture, which helps him or her to give a richer description when writing about the culture later.
-Observable details (like daily time allotment) and more hidden details (like taboo behavior) are more easily observed and interpreted over a longer period of time, and researchers can discover discrepancies between what participants say—and often believe—should happen (the formal system) and what actually does happen, or between different aspects of the formal system; in contrast, a one-time survey of people's answers to a set of questions might be quite consistent, but is less likely to show conflicts between different aspects of the social system or between conscious representations and behavior.
+This allows the anthropologist to develop trusting relationships with the subjects of study and gain an insider's perspective on the culture, which helps them provide a richer description when writing about it later.
+Observable details (like daily time allotment) and more hidden details (like taboo behavior) are more easily observed and interpreted over a longer period of time; researchers can discover discrepancies between what participants say—and often believe—should happen (the formal system) and what actually does happen, or between different aspects of the formal system; in contrast, a one-time survey of people's answers to a set of questions might be quite consistent, but is less likely to show conflicts between different aspects of the social system or between conscious representations and behavior.

 Interactions between an ethnographer and a cultural informant must go both ways.
 Just as an ethnographer may be naive or curious about a culture, the members of that culture may be curious about the ethnographer.
 To establish connections that will eventually lead to a better understanding of the cultural context of a situation, an anthropologist must be open to becoming part of the group, and willing to develop meaningful relationships with its members.
 One way to do this is to find a small area of common experience between an anthropologist and their subjects, and then to expand from this common ground into the larger area of difference.
-Once a single connection has been established, it becomes easier to integrate into the community, and it is more likely that accurate and complete information is being shared with the anthropologist.
+Once a single connection has been established, it becomes easier to integrate into the community.
+It is more likely that accurate and complete information is being shared with the anthropologist.